presnick/ProgramsInformationPeople/_sources/OptionalAndKeywordParameters/OptionalParameters.rst

        print f()

-.. mchoicemf:: test_questionopt_params_2
+.. mchoice:: test_questionopt_params_2
    :answer_a: 0
    :answer_b: 1
    :answer_c: None
    :answer_d: Runtime error since the second parameter value is missing
-   :correct: b
    :feedback_a: Since one parameter value is specified, it is bound to x; y gets the default value of 1
    :feedback_b: Since one parameter value is specified, it is bound to x; y gets the default value of 1
-   :feedback_c: The function does return a value
+   :feedback_c: The function does return a value.
-   :feedback_d: Because both parameters have default values specified in the definition, they are both optional
+   :feedback_d: Because both parameters have default values specified in the definition, they are both optional.
+   :correct: b

    What will the following code print?